January 28, 2021 | Supply Chain Strategy Blogs

 Building resilience in the demand and supply network is a top theme for supply chain and procurement leaders in 2021, but it’s not the only one.
 There are seven more themes that will be part of the ongoing leadership conversation through this year and beyond.

-To provide effective supply chain and procurement leadership needed in a tumultuous year, knowing what’s important is crucial.
+To provide effective supply chain management solutions and procurement leadership needed in a tumultuous year, knowing what’s important is crucial.

 For a more complete understanding of these top priorities and trends, download the GEP Outlook 2021 report, the trusted strategic guide for thousands of supply chain and procurement leaders globally.